Create a New Single User Image

 box and click save.

-Add the root image repo to the list of allowed repos in the berkeley-dsep-infra
+The image repository needs to be added to the list of allowed repositories in the berkeley-dsep-infra

 Secrets and Variables.
-You will need to give your repo permissions to push to the Artifact Registry, as well as to push a branch to the datahub repo.
+Give your repository permissions to push to the Artifact Registry, as well as to push a branch to the datahub repo.

 Edit both DATAHUB_CREATE_PR